shiripe/shiripe.github.io/index.md

 </div>

 <details>
-<summary>✅ I confirm that I am not a robot, although my sleep schedule suggests otherwise.</summary>
+<summary>✅ I confirm that I am not a robot.

 <br>